OrchardCMS/OrchardDoc/Documentation/Orchard-1-9-2.Release-Notes.markdown

 How to Install Orchard
 ----------------------

-To install Orchard using Web PI, follow these instructions:
+To install Orchard using WebPI, follow these instructions:
 <http://docs.orchardproject.net/Documentation/Installing-Orchard>.
 Web PI will detect your hardware environment and install the application.